tasb/ansible-training/labs/lab03.md

 Update the `webserver.yml` file to add a new task to copy the file to the web server.

-Add the following content to the file after the `Reload firewalld` task:
+Add the following content to the file after the last task:

 ```yaml
     - name: Copy index.html